-Civet Coffee = A Sip of Cruelty
+Civet Coffee – a Sip of Cruelty

-To make the inhumane coffee, civets are often captured from the wild and locked up in small, barren, filthy cages.
+To make the inhumane coffee, civets are often captured in the wild and locked up in small, barren, filthy cages.
 They’re deprived of everything that’s essential to their well-being, including exercise and a spacious, natural environment.

-If you don’t want to support a cruel and dishonest industry – or drink something that’s essentially made from poop – please don’t buy kopi luwak coffee.
+Don’t want to support a cruel and dishonest industry – or drink something that’s essentially made from poop?
+Please don’t buy kopi luwak coffee.